Planning for Retirement

 What is your plan to pay for long-term care, if you need it?

-Have you noticed how expensive the continuum of care is?
+While planning for retirement, have you noticed how expensive the continuum of care is?
 From in-home assistance to assisted living to skilled nursing the expenses can destroy savings and investments created over a lifetime of hard work and thrift.

 Now that you are planning for retirement, do not delay.
 Lock-in a long-term care insurance policy while you are still able to qualify physically and mentally.
 Some versions of coverage only pay if you need long-term care assistance, but others can now do double-duty and turn into life insurance if you do not need such assistance.
 That is a popular alternative to traditional long-term care insurance.